Topics Map > Features and Functionality

 Can the relay service be used to bypass DMARC requirements?

-No. Since the relay service effectively bypasses domain-level authorization of use of email addresses, it would be covering up the forging problem that DMARC would otherwise solve.
+In some cases it can, but it also further complicates matters.
+Since the relay service effectively bypasses domain-level authorization of use of email addresses, it would be covering up the forging problem that DMARC would otherwise solve.
 We need to ensure that the systems we allow to relay have some level of control over who is allowed to send as arbitrary email addresses.
+We recommend that you consult with us to ensure your messages are DMARC compliant.

 How can I achieve DMARC compliance using a SaaS provider without relaying?